Pipeline YAML Reference#

 The name

-items with the same name value,
+items the same name value,

 you will get an error message similar to the following: